hakanayaz/PIRQ_Draft/Module 2/2_Transpilation_and_Optimization/2_qcor_Qiskit_Optimizations/README.md

 + `qcor-mlir-tool -O3 -q-optimize -emit=<value> bernstein_vazirani_both_opt3.qasm`

 Below, we will go over some of the main differences, looking at the MLIR and LLVM files.
 If you are interested in more fine details, or want to extend this analysis to the MLIR-LLVM files (marked as -ll.mlir), the files are attached for your personal investigation.
+Please try to build .ll files yourself and compare the results that we have.

 ## MLIR

-Here are some basic stats:
+Here are some basic stats about qcor and qiskit transpilers:

 |   Stat     | qcor opt | Qiskit opt |
 |----------------|----------|------------|